Meir Kahane: Assassination

-In November 1990, Kahane gave a speech to an audience of mostly Orthodox Jews from Brooklyn, where he warned American Jews to emigrate to Israel before it was "too late".
+In November 1990, Kahane gave a speech to an audience of mostly Orthodox Jews from Brooklyn, in which he warned American Jews to emigrate to Israel before it was "too late".
 As a crowd gathered around Kahane in the second-floor lecture hall in Midtown Manhattan's New York Marriott East Side, Kahane was assassinated by El Sayyid Nosair, an Egyptian-born U.S. citizen.
 He was initially charged and acquitted of the murder.
-Nosair was later convicted of the murder in U.S. District Court for his involvement in the 1993 World Trade Center bombing.
+Nosair was later convicted of the murder in a U.S. district court for his involvement in the 1993 World Trade Center bombing.
 Prosecutors were able to try Nosair again for the murder because the federal indictment included the killing as part of the alleged terrorist conspiracy.
 He was sentenced to life imprisonment and later made a confession to federal agents.

 Kahane was buried on Har HaMenuchot, in Jerusalem.
 He was eulogized by supporters in both the U.S. and in Israel, including Rabbi Moshe Tendler and the Sephardic Chief Rabbi of Israel, Mordechai Eliyahu, who spoke of how little the people understood of Kahane's true value.

+A few hours after news of the assassination of Kahane reached Israel, two elderly Palestinians, Mohammed Ali (73) and Mariam Suleiman Hassan (71), were gunned down in an incident ascribed to Kach militants.
+Noam Federman was quoted as saying that the slayings had been committed as revenge by Kahane supporters, and that more violence was in the pipeline.